grosilho/sk-tau-rock_methods/README.md

  7) E. Coli [10].

  ## Installation
+ _Prerequisites_: CMake and a C++ compiler.

- The code can be compiled with the following commands
+ The code can be compiled with the following commands:
  ```
  chmod u+x configure.sh build.sh clear.sh
  ./configure.sh
  ./build.sh
  ```
+ Upon configuration, the script will automatically download the required external libraries: `Eigen` and `GetPot`.
  The executable is found in the ``install/`` directory.

  ## Running the code